-- Plaque – like humans, pets can suffer from a build-up of plaque on their teeth.
-This is a soft sticky deposit that contains millions of bacteria and accumulates on teeth.
-If plaque is left to build up, it can form into a hard brownish rock-type material, commonly known as tartar.
+- Plaque – like humans, our pets can suffer from a buildup of plaque on their teeth.
+Plaque is a soft sticky deposit that contains millions of bacteria and accumulates on teeth.
+Daily brushing can easily remove plaque, but if it combines with minerals in saliva and food, it can form into a hard brownish rock-type material, commonly known as tartar.

 - Tartar – is very common and can only be removed through scaling and polishing the teeth.
-In pets, this procedure requires a general anaesthetic, so we strongly encourage owners to develop a good dental health regime from a young age to avoid dental surgery later on in life.
+In pets, this procedure requires a full general anaesthetic, so we strongly encourage owners to develop a good dental health regime from a young age, to avoid potential dental surgery later in life.

-- Gingivitis and other forms of Gum Disease – This is a bacterial infection caused by the accumulation of plaque and tartar.
-The gums become inflamed and sore, leading to the destruction of tissue and pus in the cavities between the gums and teeth.
-The infection usually starts with one tooth and, if left untreated, quickly spreads around the mouth causing further pain and tooth loss.
+- Gingivitis and other forms of Gum Disease – are particularly common in cats.
+This is a bacterial infection caused by the accumulation of plaque and tartar.
+The gums become inflamed and sore, leading to the destruction of tissue and the formation of pus in the cavities between the gums and teeth.
+The infection usually starts with one tooth and, if left untreated, quickly spreads around the mouth.

 Recognising Dental Health Problems

-Dogs can sometimes be reluctant to let us know when there is something wrong with them, and dental issues are no exception.
+Cats can often be reluctant to let us know when there is something wrong – particularly with dental issues.
 However, there are symptoms that are common to both cats and dogs that owners should be aware of.
 These include: